alternet/alternet.ml/tools/src/site/markdown/properties.md

 Before loading the property file, all the fields are empty (default value for primitives and null for objects), except for booleans that takes as a default value the one present in the template.

+If you don't like default values for primitives, use the counterpart boxed type instead :

+<div class="source"><pre class="prettyprint">
+# the property will be null if the value is missing in the properties file
+gui.window.width = $java.lang.Integer 500
+</pre></div>

 It is possible to use an existing object with default values, and load on it the property file.
 A typical usage would to use system properties as default values, which allow to pass default values when launching Java : `-Dgui.window.height = 500` :

 ```